YashasviBhatt/Keyword-Extraction/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 4 | 3 | 2 | 2 | 2 | 2 | 2 | 1 | 1 |

 Thus for our example, number of Keywords are 9 with CAT being the highest occurred Keyword and WORE being the least occurred Keyword.
-We can limit them to whatever number we want.

 ---